Air Force (film): Historical inaccuracies

 The basic premise of Air Force, that a flight of B-17s flying to reinforce the defense of the Philippines flies into the attack on Pearl Harbor, reflects actual events.
 From that point on, however, all of the incidents are fictitious.
-No B-17 reinforcements reached the Philippines; the survivors of those already based there retreated to Australia less than two weeks after the war began.
+The actual number of B-17s arriving at Hickam Field (Oahu) was 12, and their actual emergency landing sites were all on Oahu.
+No B-17 reinforcements reached the Philippines; the survivors of those already based there were withdrawn to Australia less than two weeks after the war began.
 The major bombing mission depicted at the film's climax most closely resembles the Battle of the Coral Sea five months later.
 Miniature shooting for its battle scenes was filmed in May and June 1942, concurrent but probably coincidental with Coral Sea and the Battle of Midway.

-Anti-Japanese propaganda in the film included scenes in which the aircrew is forced to land on Maui Island and are shot at by "local Japanese".
+Anti-Japanese propaganda in the film included staged scenes in which the aircrew is forced to land on Maui Island and are shot at by "local Japanese".
+This never happened.
 There is a later assertion by the Hickam Field commander that local vegetable trucks from Honolulu knocked the tails off parked P-40 fighters as the attack began.
 Also, Lieutenant Rader claims that a Japanese civilian blocked the road in front of his car, as he hurried to the airfield, and then shot at him with a shotgun.
-As detailed in Walter Lord's book Day of Infamy, later investigations proved that no Japanese-American was involved in any kind of fifth column sabotage during the Pearl Harbor attack.
+As detailed in Walter Lord's book Day of Infamy, later investigations proved that no Japanese-American was involved in any kind of fifth column sabotage during the Pearl Harbor attack or later.